About the School of Interdisciplinary Studies

 Professor & Head, School of Interdisciplinary Studies

-We offer ten majors across the following programs: African American Studies, American Studies, Asian Studies, Comparative Literature, Film and Video Studies, Jewish Studies, Linguistics, Medieval and Renaissance Studies, Religious Studies, and Women’s, Gender, and Sexuality Studies.
-Minors are available in all of these programs with the exception of Comparative Literature.
-Students may also minor in Asian American Studies, Critical Disability Studies, Global Studies, Islamic Studies, LGBT Studies, Native American and Indigenous Studies, and Peace Studies.
+We offer nine majors in the following areas: African American Studies, American Studies, Comparative Literature, Film and Video Studies, Global Studies, Jewish Studies, Linguistics, Religious Studies, and Women’s, Gender, and Sexuality Studies.
+Minors are available in all of these areas with the exception of Comparative Literature.
+Students may also minor in Asian American Studies, Critical Disability Studies, Islamic Studies, Latin American and Latino Studies, LGBT Studies, Native American and Indigenous Studies, and Peace Studies.

-The School of Interdisciplinary Studies is home to four graduate programs and two graduate concentrations/certificates.
-The graduate programs include American Studies, Comparative Literature, Linguistics, and the Philosophy and Literature Ph.D.
-Program.
+The School of Interdisciplinary Studies is offers four graduate degrees and two graduate concentrations/certificates.
+American Studies, Comparative Literature, and Linguistics offer MAs and PhDs while Philosophy and Literature offers a PhD.
 African American Studies and Research Center and Women’s, Gender, and Sexuality Studies both offer graduate concentrations/certificates.

 The School of Interdisciplinary Studies faculty include faculty housed within the school, jointly appointed with the school, and affiliated with programs within the school.
 Please visit our research page for more information regarding faculty expertise and our program pages for more information regarding particular interdisciplinary programs.